 Monitoring the availability and accessibility of legal services

-SLAB has put in place arrangements to do this by:
+SLAB has arrangements in place to monitor legal services by:

 - Analysing the organisation’s data on trends in legal assistance and supply

-- Supplementing this with other sources of data about legal service including information that may be requested of the Law Society of Scotland, the Faculty of Advocates and the Scottish Court Service
+- Supplementing this with other sources of data about legal services including information that may be requested of the Law Society of Scotland, the Faculty of Advocates and the Scottish Courts and Tribunals Service;

 - Seeking the views of stakeholders, including service providers and users.

-The second monitoring report prepared by the organisation was published in 2013.
-(PDF) (Word)
+- The fifth monitoring report prepared by the organisation was published in 2017.

-For more information on this work please contact John Osborne, Policy Development Officer, on 0131 240 1889 or firstname.lastname@example.org.
+For more information on this work please contact John Osborne, Policy Projects Manager, on 0131 240 1889 or firstname.lastname@example.org.